yomed/api-docs/README.md

 To add support for custom `@library` and `@motion` block types, we use the undocumented process of monkey-patching the `AedocDefinitions` class within `api-extractor-model`.
 This is then consumed by `api-extractor`.

 Ensure that when updating `@microsoft/tsdocs`, `@microsoft/api-extractor-model` and/or `@microsoft/api-extractor` that all three packages are the latest version and that none of them install extra versions of the others to solve a minor version discrepancy.
 Otherwise the monkey-patch might be applied to an un-used version of `AedocDefinitions`.

+## Query Dataset

+Sometimes the build will error with broken references and you'll need to find the correct one to use.
+There is a `query-data` make command that allows you to lookup TSDoc ids in the dataset:

+    % make query-data QUERY='(animate:namespace)'

+Or when run without arguments it will start a repl:

+    % make query-data
+    query> (animate:namespace)
+    { ... big blob of json ... }
+    query>

+Press `ctrl-c` at any time to exit the repl.